List of DC Universe locations: Korugar

 Korugar is the homeworld of Sinestro, Katma Tui, and Soranik Natu of the Green Lantern Corps.

 Khondra

 Khondra is the location of the secret military laboratory that created the Sinestro Corps member Despotellis.

 Khundia

 Khundia is the homeworld of the Khunds; speculated to be near the Great Bear constellation.

 Kreno

 Kreno is a planet where cyborgs are engineered.
-The homeworld of the cyborg mercenary B'aad.
+It is the homeworld of the cyborg mercenary B'aad.

 Krolotea

 Krolotea is the homeworld of the Kroloteans.

-Krypton

-Krypton is the homeworld of Superman and Supergirl (destroyed).
-It was located near Pisces in the Andromeda Galaxy and orbited the red giant Rao.

 M'brai

 M'brai is a planet with a unique evolutionary system.

 Maag

 Maag is the homeworld of the Green Lantern Volk of Maag.

 Maltus

 Maltus is the original homeworld of the Guardians of the Universe, the Zamarons, the Psions, and the Controllers.

-Mogo

-Mogo is a sentient planet and member of the Green Lantern Corps.

 Muscaria

 Muscaria is a planet primarily inhabited by sentient fungi and the homeworld of Green Lantern Amanita.

 Myrg

 Myrg is a planet ruled by Princess Ramia and her human consort Doiby Dickles.